sefinehtesfa34/RideShare-app/README.md

 ```
 ## Contributing
 ```
 Contributions to Rideshare are welcome!
-If you find any bugs or have suggestions for new features, <br> feel free to open an issue or submit a pull request.
+If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.
 Please follow the existing code style and guidelines when contributing.
 ```
 ## License
 ```